-Depending on the location of the stroke, a stroke may cause a disability because the affected part of the brain can no longer send signals to some parts of the body to control movements, sensations. and other bodily functions For example, if the cells die in an area of the brain that controls speech, a person may have trouble speaking or understanding speech.
-In some strokes, the person may have trouble moving certain parts of their body, or their memory may be affected.
+A stroke may cause a disability because dead brain cells can no longer send signals to some parts of the body to control movements, sensations. and other abilities.
+For example, if the cells die in an area of the brain that controls speech, a person may have trouble with that.
+Some strokes may cause memory problems.

 Common Types of Stroke

 Up to 85 percent of strokes are ischemic (due to clots).
 Most of the others are hemorrhagic (due to a burst blood vessel).